TanukiSharp/PhotoArchiver/readme.md

 "TempAbsolutePath": "/path/to/temp/directory",
 ```

-**WARNING: Do not put the tilde `~` symbol in the path, it is not resolved and will end up crashing.

 This is a temporary directory required for **PhotoArchiver** to store transfered files for processing before moving them to there final storage location.

 ```
 "TargetAbsolutePath": "/path/to/files/storage"
 ```

-**WARNING: Do not put the tilde `~` symbol in the path, it is not resolved and will end up crashing.

 This is the root directory where organized photos and videos are eventually stored.